SchokiCoder/book_modern_c/src/setup.md

 ### Windows

 Get "make" via the "Cygwin" packages, if not already there.
 If you don't use "Cygwin", then go find it on the internet.
-Make sure not to accidentally get "cmake", that is something else.